Three Functional Roles of the Per-Layer Embedding Gate in Gemma-4 E2B

 | Very Common (≥10) | 3.80 | 4.45 | +0.65 |

-Hapax tokens lose 3.35 nats, very-common tokens lose 0.65 nats — a 5.2× ratio.
-This is the signature of a model whose output distribution collapses toward common tokens when the late-stage PLE signal disappears.
+Hapax tokens lose 3.35 nats and very common tokens lose only 0.65 nats, a 5.2× difference.
+This is the signature of a model whose output distribution collapses toward common tokens when the late stage PLE signal disappears.
 L33 is the model's last injection point before the output head, and it maintains probability mass on rare tokens.
 Without it, the model doesn't know how to assign meaningful probability to anything it doesn't see constantly.

 This result inverts the naive reading of PLE importance.
 The causal hierarchy, sorted by how much ablating a single condition hurts the model, is: